OnGuard RockSolid Review: The Smallest & Lightest?

 Looking for something cheaper?

-And although it’s significantly less resistant to angle grinders than the OnGuard RockSolid, as long as a lock requires more than 1 disc to defeat (and the Litelok X1 does), that should be enough to deter the vast majority of thieves.
+And although it’s generally less resistant to angle grinders than the OnGuard RockSolid, as long as a lock requires more than 1 disc to defeat (and the Litelok X1 does), that should be enough to deter the vast majority of thieves.

-It’s also a bit bigger than the OnGuard RockSolid, so will give you more locking options.
+It’s also a bit bigger than the OnGuard RockSolid, so it will give you more locking options.
 It’s only slightly heavier.
 And it comes with a great frame mount!

 Check out my full, hands-on review of the Litelok X1 here.